facetint/42-CPP-Modules/README.md

 #### c. const Pointer Parameters

-   -You can use const to prevent modification of data pointed to by a pointer parameter.
+   You can use const to prevent modification of data pointed to by a pointer parameter.

 ```cpp
 void display(const int *array, int size) {